Province of BC Advisories & Restrictions

 Below you will find an up-to-date listing of all local closures related to tourism in Prince Rupert.

-Service to the Prince Rupert airport (YPR) officially resumed on June 22nd, 2020.
+Service to the Prince Rupert airport (YPR) will resume on June 23nd, 2021.
 To see the airline schedule, please visit www.ypr.ca.

 The Cassiar Cannery has resumed taking bookings for the 2021 season.